Did you know... Residential Autogates come in three main outer shape options

 Autogates North West handle everything as a part of our service, even supplying and laying any brick and block work.

 On-site surveys for potential gate installations in the North West and beyond are crucial.
-Depending on your location one of surveyors will visit you to carry out a thorough site survey after discussions and costing has taken place.
+Depending on your location one of the surveyors will visit you to carry out a thorough site survey after discussions and costing have taken place.

 Choosing the right gate for your home can be a daunting task.

 So many options; finials, dog guards, nameplates, where do you start?

 Well if you take a logical structured approach it really isn’t that hard.

 Your first main decision is to decide the material the gate is made from;

 An Aluminium residential gate or a metal “wrought iron” residential gate.
 If privacy is your goal, consider a close boarded Ali gate so that prying eyes cannot see through.

 If an ornamental looking gate is your aim then a traditional wrought iron gate with beautifully complex designs will better suit; metal gates come with many more options than wooden gates.

 If maintenance is a key consideration it should be noted that our metal gates are galvanised and then powder coated during manufacture so there is no need to re-paint them, while wooden gates will need rubbing down and treating or painting usually at least once per year.